vicmon810/vicmon810/README.md

 **vicmon810/vicmon810** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- what is your mane11
+- what is your mane
 - 🔭 I’m currently working on .- 🌱 I’m currently learning ...1
 - 👯 I’m looking to collaborate on ...11
 - 🤔 I’m looking for help with ...